Verifying Learning-Based Robotic Navigation Systems: Conclusion

-\textbf{Acknowledgements.} The work of Amir, Yerushalmi and Katz was partially supported by the Israel Science Foundation (grant number 683/18), the Israeli Smart Transportation Research Center (ISTRC), and the Center for Interdisciplinary Data Science Research (CIDR) at The Hebrew University of Jerusalem.
-The work of Corsi, Marzari and Farinelli was partially supported by the ``Dipartimenti di Eccellenza 2018-2022'' project, and funded by the Italian Ministry of Education, Universities and Research (MIUR).
-The work of Harel and Yerushalmi was partially supported by a research grant from the Estate of Harry Levine, the Estate of Avraham Rothstein, Brenda Gruss and Daniel Hirsch, the One8 Foundation, Rina Mayer, Maurice Levy, and the Estate of Bernice Bernath.
+\textbf{Acknowledgements.} The work of Amir, Yerushalmi and Katz was partially supported by the Israel Science Foundation (grant number 683/18).
+The work of Amir was supported by a scholarship from the Clore Israel Foundation.
+The work of Corsi, Marzari, and Farinelli was partially supported by the ``Dipartimenti di Eccellenza 2018-2022'' project, funded by the Italian Ministry of Education, Universities, and Research (MIUR).
+The work of Yerushalmi and Harel was partially supported by a research grant from the Estate of Harry Levine, the Estate of Avraham Rothstein, Brenda Gruss and Daniel Hirsch, the One8 Foundation, Rina Mayer, Maurice Levy, and the Estate of Bernice Bernath, grant 3698/21 from the ISF-NSFC (joint to the Israel Science Foundation and the National Science Foundation of China), and a grant from the Minerva foundation.
+We thank Idan Refaeli for his contribution to this project.

 { }